MarkBind/markbind/docs/devGuide/maintainerGuide.md

 # Doing a Release

+## Prerequisites for New Maintainers

+Ensure that:

+* You have the rights to push to master branch on [MarkBind's repository](https://github.com/MarkBind/markbind), and also to make new releases.
+* You have the rights on [npm](https://www.npmjs.com/) to make a new release.
+    * You need to login to npm on your terminal with `npm adduser` first, before you can publish packages to npm.

 ## Building Vue-Strap

 1. Ensure that you are on the root directory on vue-strap, then execute: